particle-iot/docs/src/content/reference/SDKs/ios.md

 ### Installation

+#### Support for Swift projects

+To use iOS Cloud SDK from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/).
+For a detailed step-by-step help on integrating the Cloud SDK within a Swift project check out this [Particle community posting](https://community.particle.io/t/mobile-sdk-building-the-bridge-from-swift-to-objective-c/12020/1).

+The [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) is an important resource on mixing Objective-C and Swift code, be sure to read through that as well.

+There's also an [example app](https://github.com/particle-iot/example-app-ios), this app also demonstrates the Particle DeviceSetup library usage, as well as several Cloud SDK calls.

 #### CocoaPods

 Particle iOS Cloud SDK is available through [CocoaPods](http://cocoapods.org).
 CocoaPods is an easy to use dependency manager for iOS.